ljy-0124/PANet/README.md

-# A Parallel Attention Network for Cattle Face Recognition
+# PANet: A Parallel Attention Network for Cattle Face Recognition

 This repository is the official PyTorch implementation of the paper *PANet* accepted by ICME 2024.